Skip to main content

 Included meals: Breakfast, Liquor tasting, Wine tasting, Lunch

-• Visit a local bar and enjoy a cocktail of made with Falanghina wine and strega, a famous after-dinner liquor infused with saffron
+• Grab a seat at a local bar and enjoy a cocktail made with Falanghina wine and Strega—a saffron-infused, after-dinner liqueur that originated in Benevento in the late 1800s.

 Please note: The order of today's activities is subject to change.